Arrival Day is January 6th, 2019

 This general information is given to all MICEFA students, however if you are a CUNY or CSU IP student, please refer to your Resident Director for more information about your arrival schedule.

-For Fall 2018, all students should plan to arrive on Sunday, August 19th, 2018 .
-This means departing the North America on Sunday, August 18th, 2018.
+For Spring 2018, all students should plan to arrive on Sunday, January 6th, 2019 .
+This means departing the North America on Saturday January 5th, 2019.
 If you have reserved temporary housing with us, then you may go directly to your reserved lodging.

 Placement Test & Skype Interview